espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Phantasmal Treasure.md

 **Critical Success** The target is unaffected.

-**Success** The target becomes [[Fascinated]] with the treasure, and the duration is until the end of its turn.
+**Success** The target becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fascinated]] with the treasure, and the duration is until the end of its turn.
 The target can also try to disbelieve the illusion if it touches the treasure [[Seek|Seeks]] to examine it, or speaks to it if the illusion appears to be a person or the like.
 If the target disbelieves the illusion, the spell ends.

 **Failure** As success, but the duration is 1 minute.